-generic

-type T is private;

-zcro: T;

-unity: T;

-with function "+" (a, b: T) is <>;

-with function "" (a, b: T) is <>;
+type T is private; zero: T; unity: T; with function "+" (a, b: T) is <>; with function "" (a, b: T) is <>;

-We may view the first as a definition of an abstract data type, say COMPARABLE, characterized by a comparison operation "<="; similarly, the second specifies a type, say RING, with features zero, unity, "+" and "".
+We may view these clauses as the definitions of two abstract data types say COMPARABLE and RING; the former is characterized by a comparison operation "<=", and the latter by features zero, unity, "+" and "".

+In an object-oriented language, such types may
-In an object-oriented language, these types may be directly represented as classes.
-Such classes may not be entirely specified since there is no general implementation for "<=", "+" etc.; rather, they are to be used as ancestors of actual classes corresponding to actual generic parameters.
-Here the deferred feature mechanism of Eiffel is exactly what is needed.
-Thus we define the following classes to represent the generic parameters:

-class COMPARABLE feature le (other: COMPARABLE): BOOLEAN is deferred end end -- class COMPARABLE class RING feature plus (other: RING) is deferred end; times (other: RING) is deferred end; zero: RING; unity: RING end -- class RING
+be directly represented as classes.
+We cannot define these classes entirely, for there is no universal implementation of "<=", "+", etc.; rather, they are to be used as ancestors of other classes, corresponding to actual generic parameters.
+The deferred feature mechanism of Eiffel provides exactly what is needed to express such classes class COMPARABLE feature le (other: COMPARABLE): BOOLEAN is deferred end end -- class COMPARABLE class RING feature plus (other: RING) is deferred end; times (other: RING) is deferred end; zero: RING; unity: RING end -- class RING

--- le corresponds to "<="; -- there are no infix functions in Eiffel.
+-- le corresponds to "<=";

+-- there are no infix functions in Eiffel.

-The comment made in section 2.2 about the lack of semantic specification in Ada constrained genericity would seem to apply here too: we have not specified any of the required properties on le, plus etc. Eiffel does, however, permit the specification of such properties in the form of preconditions and postconditions on routines.
-Simple examples of this facility will be given in section 5.4.
+The comment made earlier about the lack of semantic specification in Ada constrained genericity would seem to apply here too: we have not specified any of the required properties on le, plus, etc. Eiffel does, however, permit the specification of such properties in the form of preconditions and postconditions on routines.
+Simple examples of this facility will be given later on.

-The reader will also have noted that plus and times are defined here as procedures rather than functions; the convention we will follow in the Eiffel examples is that r.plus (r1) is an instruction that performs a side-effect on r. adding to its value the value of r1, rather than an expression returning the sum of these values (and similarly for times).
+The reader will also have noted that plus and times are defined here as procedures rather than functions; the convention we will follow in the Eiffel examples is that r.plus (r 1) is an instruction that performs a side-effect on r, adding to its value the value of r 1, rather than an expression returning the sum of these values (and similarly for times).
 In contrast, the Ada operators "+" and "" were functions.
 The difference is not essential and we use procedures in Eiffel mainly for brevity.
-The examples may be changed into functions, as in plus (other: RING): RING is deferred end;
+Subject to the following discussion, the examples may be changed into functions, as in plus (other: RING): RING is deferred end;